Jeff Messer – President

 Membership, Sponsorship and Fundraising Committee

-Mal Collins- Vice President (Chair) Phil Marinucci, Shaun Kwak
+Mal Collins- Vice President (Chair) Phil Marinucci

 Attendees General Manager, Sue Godsall,